Posts

 Showing posts from September, 2020

-#471: IMAMURA, Shohei: Pigs, Pimps & Prostitutes: 3 Films By Shohei Imamura (1962-64)
+#471: IMAMURA, Shohei: Pigs, Pimps & Prostitutes: 3 Films by Shohei Imamura (1962-64)

 Image

 PIGS, PIMPS & PROSTITUTES: 3 FILMS BY SHOHEI IMAMURA {Spine #471} DVD In the 1960s, Japanese filmmakers responded to a stale studio system by looking for fresh ways to tell stories, and Shohei Imamura was one of the leading figures of this new wave.
 With the three films in this set — Pigs and Battleships, The Insect Woman, and Intentions of Murder — Imamura truly emerged as an auteur, bringing to his national cinema an anthropological eye and a previously unseen taste for the irreverent.
 Claiming his interests lay in "the relationship of the lower part of the human body and the lower part of the social structure," Imamura dotted the decade with earthy, juicy, idiosyncratic films featuring persevering, willful heroines.
 His remains a unique cinematic voice.
-Pigs And Battleships (1961) {Spine #472} The Insect Woman (1963) {Spine #473} Intentions Of Murder (1964) {Spine #474} By Director By Spine #
+Pigs and Battleships (1961) {Spine #472} The Insect Woman (1963) {Spine #473} Intentions of Murder (1964) {Spine #474} By Director By Spine #

 #500: ROSSELLINI, Roberto: Roberto Rossellini's War Trilogy (1945-48)